lightninglabs/lightning-api/source/index.html.md

 ### Response-streaming RPC

-SubscribeChannelGraph launches a streaming RPC that allows the caller to receive notifications upon any changes the channel graph topology from the review of the responding node.
-Events notified include: new nodes coming online, nodes updating their authenticated attributes, new channels being advertised, updates in the routing policy for a directional channel edge, and finally when prior channels are closed on-chain.
+SubscribeChannelGraph launches a streaming RPC that allows the caller to receive notifications upon any changes to the channel graph topology from the point of view of the responding node.
+Events notified include: new nodes coming online, nodes updating their authenticated attributes, new channels being advertised, updates in the routing policy for a directional channel edge, and when channels are closed on-chain.

 ```shell

 ```